pruhnuhv/loopana/Readme.md

 TODOs:
-implement affine transforms (filling the TODOs in passes/transform_pass.rs) implement properties for loop prob
+- implement properties for loop prob
+- Handle the case when loop bound is not a multiple of the tiling factor